thomasthebaud/thomasthebaud.github.io/_pages/cv.md

 Service and leadership
 ======
 * Social Chair in the Post-doctoral association of Hopkins for the Homewood campus.
-* Reviewer for ICASSP 2024, LREC-COLING 2024
+* Reviewer for ICASSP 2024, LREC-COLING 2024, Interspeech 2024
+* Meta-Reviewer for Odyssey 2024